davde-ms/ESU-activation-with-ARC/README.md

 - AgentVersion: the version of the Azure ARC agent installed on the server.
 This information can be retrieved from the Azure portal or by running the [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) mentioned below.
 - ServerResourceGroupName: the name of the resource group that contains the Azure ARC server.
 - AssignESULicense: Set it to **True** if you want the license to be assigned to the Azure ARC server, **False** to unlink the license from the Azure ARC server or omit the value altogether to create a license without assigning it.

+> **Note:** The AssignedESULicense column is **optional** and is used IF/WHEN you want to manage license assignment as part of the script execution.
+Note that it is NOT automatically created when using Azure Graph Explorer to generate the CSV file.
+You will need to **manually** add it to the CSV file if you want to manage assignment of license as part of the execution of this script.

 - ESUException: If your server is eligible to receive Extended Security Updates patches at no cost, set it to whichever value that matches the use case.
 Those scenarios are detailed in the [Additional scenarios section of the Deliver Extended Security Updates for Windows Server 2012](https://learn.microsoft.com/en-us/azure/azure-arc/servers/deliver-extended-security-updates#additional-scenarios) article.
 If your server is not eligible for free ESU, omit the value altogether.
 Please make sure you fully understand the scenarios and their requirements before setting this value.
 Failure to do so could lead to either excessive billing or non-compliance with Microsoft's licensing regulations.

-> The AssignedESULicense column is **optional** and is used IF/WHEN you want to manage license assignment as part of the script execution.
-Note that it is NOT automatically created when using Azure Graph Explorer to generate the CSV file.
-You will need to **manually** add it to the CSV file if you want to manage assignment of license as part of the execution of this script.

 ![Example CSV file](media/csv-minmum-required-contents.jpg)